 - Berkshire Grown staff work individually with professional members to network them according to their specific needs.

-Annual Events such as the March Maple Dinner, the Harvest Supper, and the Berkshire Grown Winter Farmers’ Markets are opportunities for farmers, producers, and chefs to connect and collaborate with each other as well as to network with and market themselves to the public.
+Annual Events such as the Spring Supper, the Harvest Supper, and the Berkshire Grown Winter Farmers Markets are opportunities for farmers, producers, and chefs to connect and collaborate with each other as well as to network with and market themselves to the public.

 Year-round Publicity and Promotion get the word out to the public about buying locally and supporting our professional members.
-Members are highlighted in our annual Guide to Farms, which is distributed widely around the region, and are listed on Map-o-licious on our website.
+Members are highlighted in our annual Guide to Local Food and Farms, which is distributed widely around the region, and are listed on Find Food and Farms on our website.

-In recent years, our focus on networking has expanded to incorporate the Social Networks among farmers themselves.
+In recent years, our focus on networking has expanded to incorporate social networks among farmers themselves.
 In hosting potlucks, workshops, and producer meetings, we encourage farmers and food producers to connect, share their work with each other, and “talk shop” to problem solve and learn from each other.

-To take advantage of our Networking opportunities, become a professional member of Berkshire Grown.
+To take advantage of our Networking opportunities, become a business member of Berkshire Grown.